4 Practices on Flexible Work Policies and Cultures (Blog Post)

 Writing up a flex policy isn’t enough.
 After Telstra implemented its flex policy in 2010, it noticed that policies weren’t used consistently.
 Many managers had negative preconceptions and did not fully embrace flexibility.
 Even more troubling, turnover of women employees was high.

-This case study dives into how Telstra developed and implemented a new approach that ensured flexibility was the norm, not an exception.
+This practice dives into how Telstra developed and implemented a new approach that ensured flexibility was the norm, not an exception.
 The results: The company achieved higher retention of women employees, increased use of flex by men employees, and boosted employee satisfaction.

 One of this year’s Catalyst Award Winners, Deloitte Australia sought to increase the recruitment, retention, development, and advancement of women at all levels.
 One challenge was to address the long hours and travel that can make a consulting career challenging for everyone, including women.
 Part of the solution was to launch the Deloitte Flex program, which offers different types of flex policies, depending on need.